 Figure 1.
 The Effect of Carbon on Supply Chain Emission and Cost

 Figure 1 shows the changes in the seven carbon parameters on emissions and the resulting supply chain costs are inversely related.
-The effect of increasing carbon increases causes the amount of emissions to increase.
-The increase in total emissions from parameter 1 to the next parameter ranges from 1,007 percent.
-When compared to the second parameter with the 3rd parameter, there is only a slight increase of around 1,009 percent increase in total emissions.
+The effect of increasing carbon capacity is the increasing of emissions.
+The increase in total emissions from parameter 1 to the next parameter is about 1,007 percent.
+There is an increase in total emission from parameter 2 to parameter 3 by 1,009 percent.

 Conversely, Figure 1 shows that when carbon is loosened, the effect of increasing carbon capacity makes total costs decrease.
-The percentage of reduction between parameter 1 and parameter 2, parameter 2 to parameter 3, and then the result is the same, namely 0.997 percent.
-This reduction in cost is stable with the same interval of increasing carbon capacity.
+The percentage of reduction between parameter 1 and parameter 2, parameter 2 to parameter 3, and so forth is equal to 0.997 percent.
+This cost reduction is stable following the same interval of increasing carbon capacity.

 In the experiment (Figure 1), the results showed that the higher carbon capacity parameters, the lower the supply chain costs.
 Conversely, when this parameter increases, the amount of supply chain emissions will also increase, approaching the carbon capacity limit set.
 The carbon allowance assigned to supply chain activities in a company has a significant impact on the cost efficiency of its supply chain.
 But on the other hand, the number of emissions has also increased.
 Although the percentage increase in emissions is not too sharp when compared to the reduction in costs.
 The trade off between supply chain costs and the resulting emissions creates optimal conditions in order to provide benefits for these two factors.

-The results in Figure 1 are in line with several previous studies [3], [4], [5] which showed a tradeoff between costs and emissions.
+The result in Figure 1 is consistent with some previous studies [3], [4], [5] which showed a tradeoff between costs and emissions.
 However, the percentage increase and decrease is different.
 This depends on the magnitude of the increase in carbon capacity, the costs of each supply chain activity and also on the multimodal.

 Figure 2.
 The Effect of Carbon on Inventories